Jefferson, Oregon: Government

 Jefferson uses a city council composed of six councilors and the mayor.
-As of March 2020, the current mayor of Jefferson is Michael Myers.
+As of January 2025, the current mayor of Jefferson is David Watkins.

 Education

 Public education in the city is provided by the Jefferson School District, which includes three schools: Jefferson Elementary School, Jefferson Middle School, and Jefferson High School.

 A new middle school was built in 2019.
 The school is located right beside the Jefferson High School.